iamthelabhras/wprbify/README.md

 ### III.
 Download, Extract, & Move The `wprbify.py` Script

 As you probably noticed, WPRBify "lives" here on GitHub.
-In order to properly configure & run WPRBify, thought, we need to download a copy of it onto your computer.
+In order to properly configure & run WPRBify, though, we need to download a copy of it onto your computer.

 #### 1. Download The Script As A Zip file